paulmooreparks/Cliffer/README.md

 There are three demo applications to demonstrate the features and capabilities of Cliffer:

+* [ClifferDemo](ClifferDemo) - A walkthrough of various Cliffer features.
-* [CliCalc](CliCalc) - A stack calculator implemented as a REPL (read/eval/print loop).
+* [Clic](https://github.com/paulmooreparks/clic) - A stack calculator implemented as a REPL (read/eval/print loop).
 * [ClifferBasic](https://github.com/paulmooreparks/ClifferBasic) - A BASIC interpreter in a REPL environment, like the old Commodore 64 or Apple ][ or TI-99/4A that so many of us grew up with.
-* [ClifferDemo](ClifferDemo) - A walkthrough of various Cliffer features.

 Unfortunately, these are all in various stages of being built, but feel free to explore them or even add to them.